argravee/privacy-preserving-inference-gateway/README.md

 The reference backend is included to demonstrate one valid implementation of that contract.

-## Reference Implementation Notes

-The current reference implementation uses:
+## Current Status

+The repository currently includes:

+* a versioned encrypted inference protocol
+* JSON Schemas for request, response, and error payloads
-* **FastAPI** for the HTTP server
+* an OpenAPI 3.1 description of the HTTP surface
-* **Pyfhel / CKKS** for encrypted arithmetic
-* strict request and ciphertext validation before execution
+* a Python reference server
-* a Python SDK that performs local encryption and local decryption
+* a Python client/SDK

-The current design is intentionally conservative about validation and rejection behavior.
+* a CKKS reference backend using Pyfhel
+* automated tests across SDK, server, and live integration paths

+A full live round-trip is working:

+**discover model → build CKKS session → encrypt locally → submit ciphertext → validate and evaluate server-side → retrieve ciphertext result → decrypt locally**

+This is a reference implementation, not a production deployment.

 ## Security Model